raws4uce/bobby/README.md

 avl tree, rotation was a real challange, cheatsheet is the plug, fyi i did this all in java a while ago, it was a matter of synthax rather than knowing stuff. battles with the borrow checker

-# dutton
+# wait

-this is where we get spicy, but wait
+im gonna make a dbms, so im gonna learn how to do that

 # *burn bridge when we get to it*